 In today’s sugar glider nutrition guide I’m going to go over everything you should know before you feed strawberries to your sugar glider.
 I’ll set out to once and for all answer the question: can sugar gliders eat strawberries?

-If you want a quick answer, here you go: Sugar gliders can definitely eat strawberries.
+Luckily, sugar gliders can definitely eat strawberries.
 The fruit is low in calories and fat which your glider doesn’t need much of.
 It also contains a lot of vitamin C and other essential vitamins & minerals which makes it a good, healthy treat for your glider.
 Make sure to wash it and cut off the crown before feeding and your glider will love you for giving it to them!

 - 1 What’s in a strawberry?